Nefise-HAZIR/child-safety-policy/README.md

 ## 1. Content Moderation
 All user-generated content is monitored and moderated.
 Inappropriate or abusive behavior is strictly prohibited and subject to immediate removal and ban.

-## 2. Reporting & Blocking
-Users can report or block other users who display harmful or suspicious behavior.
-Reports are reviewed quickly by our team.

 ## 3. No Predatory Behavior
 We have strict policies against predatory behavior, grooming, or any form of sexual exploitation of minors.
 Such activity will result in a ban and be reported to the relevant authorities.